emmyoop/emmyoop.github.io/_posts/2021-03-03-february-postmortem.md

 2. No water for more than 24 hours (just 48 hours in our case)
 3. Boiling water because it might otherwise make you sick (if you had water and power that is)
 4. Conserving power (and hoping others do the same) if/when you get it to reduce load on the grid to increase how many can get back their power
-5. Dealing with burst pipes and collapsed ceiling when there are waitlists to get help
+5. Dealing with burst pipes and collapsed ceilings when there are waitlists to get help

 {% include image.html img="https://live.staticflickr.com/65535/51002641098_14c47f4330_b.jpg" alt="Sledding" caption="Texas sledding on tupperware tops" %}

-Ok, on to my postmortem.
+Ok, on to how February panned out.

 ### Goals for February